7k8m/json.filed/document/HowDeferred.md

 # How json.filed process in deferred manner
-json.filed is a library for deferred processing JSON file.
+json.filed is a framework for deferred processing JSON file.
 Meaning reading and writing file is **neither** executed immediately when read and write function is called **nor** executing thread is blocked until read and write is done.

 Explain how process is deferred, see next example code.